actions/runner-images/README.md

 The macOS 11 virtual environment is currently provided as a private preview only.
 The "macos-latest" YAML workflow label still uses the macOS 10.15 virtual environment.
 ```
 > macOS 11 is now available for all existing Enterprises.
-Process of onboarding other plans is described on [Onboarding page](./docs/macos-11-onboarding.md)
+Process of onboarding other plans is described on the [Onboarding page](./docs/macos-11-onboarding.md)

 ***What images are available for GitHub Actions and Azure DevOps?***
 The availability of images for GitHub Actions and Azure DevOps is different.
 See documentation for more details: